aaronkamm/RecipeApp/README.md

-Recipe application using Edamam API to query and present recipes the user requests, to demo React Hooks
+A snazzy app to search for recipes :)

+Queries to the Edamam API

+Frontend built & designed with ReactJS and Material-UI